Multi-Kernel Regression with Sparsity Constraint: Introduction

 \subsection{Roadmap}

 The paper is organized as follows: We present some mathematical preliminaries in Section 2.
-In Section 3, we study the Banach structure of the native spaces and we characterize the class of admissible kernels.
+In Section 3, we study the Banach space structure of the native spaces and we characterize the class of admissible kernels.
 We propose and prove our main result in Section 4.
-Finally, we illustrate our theory numerically in Section 5.
+Finally, we provide further discussions and illustrations in Section 5.